spacekookie/website/content/blog/reboot/099_moonscript.md

 But I've long been looking for a dynamicly typed, interpreted/ just-in-time compiled language that I can use for anything from little scripts to medium-sized desktop applications.
 I used to use python for this but have recently (over the last 6-9 months) fallen out of love and developed a rather passionate dislike of it and it's ecosystem.

 My current project will get it's own little article at some point but I don't mind teasing the progress here.
 I'm writing a new UI for redshift which works with X11 linux backends and is heavily inspired by f.lux on MacOS.
 It's written in moonscript, with my own forked version of redshift (which I call [libredshift](https://github.com/spacekookie/libredshift)).
 It's on [github](https://github.com/spacekookie/redshift_ctrl) and licensed under MIT.

-Hope I've made you a little curious about Moonscript.
-And stay tuned for updates on future projects with it :)
+Hope I've made you a little curious about Moonscript :)